data-6-berkeley/su24-tuskegee/rpd_project.md

 ### Submission

 Send the Google Slides through Slack.
+Also deliver a presentation to the seminar as above.